sass/sass/accepted/calc-functions.d.ts.md

-    * If the first element is an unquoted string or interpolation with value `"nearest"`, `"up"`, `"down"`, or `"to-zero"`, and the second argument isn't an unquoted string or `CalculationInterpolation`, throw an error.
+    * If the first element is an unquoted string or interpolation with value `"nearest"`, `"up"`, `"down"`, or `"to-zero"`, and the second argument isn't an unquoted string, throw an error.

       > Normally we allow unquoted strings anywhere in a calculation, but this
       > helps catch the likely error of a user accidentally writing `round(up,